 A journey through a landscape as old as time.
 Rugged mountains, desert canyons, ancient forts and palm fringed oases.
 Our safari took us to Hail al Ghaf, an oasis town surrounded by mango groves.

-Read more about the Desert Safari and Wadi tour in Oman here.
+Read more about the incredible Princess Cruises day tour we did: Desert Safari and Wadi tour Oman.

 Bruges is known as “Venice of the North”.
 Full of charm.
 Our Bruges experience included exploring the medieval city on foot and by canal: Chocolates, Belgian beer and Moules Frites.

-Read more about 7 Tips for a great day out in Bruges here.
+Read more about Princess Cruises and 7 Tips for a great day out in Bruges here.